ncatlab/nlab-content/pages/5/7/0/0/75/content.md

 Lawvere\'s system [[ETCS]] (for 'the Elementary Theory of the Category of Sets') essentially states that the category of sets is a [[topos]] with certain properties, in particular a [[well-pointed topos]].
 This can be stated in elementary (first-order) terms; indeed, Lawvere invented the now-default notion of *elementary* topos (in contrast to the original notion of [[Grothendieck topos]]) to do this.

-It is also possible to found mathematics on the [[internal language]] of a topos.
+It is also possible to found mathematics on the [[internal logic|internal language]] of a topos.
 In this case, the topos need *not* be well-pointed (and indeed, the condition that a topos be well-pointed cannot be stated in its own internal language; or if you prefer, *every* topos is well-pointed *internally*).
 This is equivalent to a certain formulation of type theory, so it is (in a sense) nothing new, although it leads to new persepectives, as in the next paragraph.

 Categories (not just toposes) can serve as models of type theories, each type theory corresponding to a certain class of categories.
 Toposes correspond directly to a constructive but impredicative type theory; to make the theory predicative (in the constructivists\' sense) you generalise to a [[pretopos]] (maybe [[locally cartesian closed category|locally cartesian closed]]), to make the theory nonconstructive you specialise to a [[Boolean topos]], and so on.
 More specifically, every category\'s internal language is a type theory (with many odd constants), and every type theory (of appropriate form) defines a category (its free model); this is an [[adjunction]] between categories and type theories.
 Paul Taylor\'s book _[[Practical Foundations|Practical Foundations of Mathematics]]_ is essentially all about this subject, as is (at a more advanced level) most of the career of Michael Makkai.

-Certain 'strong' axioms of set theory (those involving quantification over all sets) are difficult to state in category-theoretic (or type-theoretic) terms, but this can be overcome in a theory like ETCS; talk to Mike Shulman.
+Certain 'strong' axioms of [[set theory]] (those involving quantification over all sets) are difficult to state in category-theoretic (or type-theoretic) terms, but this can be overcome in a theory like ETCS; talk to Mike Shulman.
 (Ironically, this makes it harder to do foundations with categorial foundations!)

 In contrast, many of the optional or controversial axioms of set theory (such as the [[axiom of choice]]) can be stated quite directly in ETCS.
 These can be examined quite well in a na&#239;ve set-theoretic language that never need be precise about whether one\'s foundations are traditional (membership-based), categorial, or whatever.